wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PROTIP: access control and billing occur at the subscription level, not the account level.

-   PROTIP: Each Subscription can only trust a single AAD directory.
+   PROTIP: Each Subscription can only trust a single AAD/Entra directory.

    Transfer ownership of a subscription, such as to a central accounting department.